Binge drinking: Epidemiology

 Binge drinking is more common in men than it is in women.
 Among students in the US, approximately 50% of men and 39% of women binge drink.
 Racial differences exist among binge drinking with Hispanics followed by Caucasians having the highest level of binge drinking.
-Caucasians have been found to be nearly twice as likely to binge drink than blacks.
+Caucasians are nearly twice as likely to binge drink as blacks.
 It is a common pattern among Native Americans.

-Among the Australian youth population, 31% of males and 14% of women aged 15–17 years engage in risky alcohol consumption.
+Statistics published in 2013 indicated that among the Australian youth population, 31% of males and 14% of women aged 15 to 17 years engage in risky alcohol consumption.

 Individuals of African descent have a lower level of binge drinking followed by those of Asian descent.
-In the case of Asians their low level of binge drinking may be due to the presence of the aldehyde dehydrogenase gene (ALDH2, Chromosome 12) in many (but by no means the vast majority) that results in poor metabolism of alcohol, which leads to severe adverse effects such as facial flushing.
+In the case of Asians, their low level of binge drinking may be due to the presence of the aldehyde dehydrogenase gene (ALDH2, Chromosome 12) in many (but by no means the vast majority) that results in poor metabolism of alcohol, which leads to severe adverse effects such as facial flushing.

 Men are more likely to binge drink (up to 81% of alcohol binges are done by men) than women and men are also more likely to develop alcohol dependence than women.
 People who are homozygous for the ALDH2 gene are less likely to binge-drink due to severe adverse effects that occur even with moderate amounts of alcohol consumption.

-College students have been found to be more likely to binge drink than their same age peers who were not enrolled in college.
+College students are more likely to binge drink than their same-age peers who were not enrolled in college.
 In the US, this effect has caused serious problems with the country's legal drinking age.
 This effect is more prevalent in women than in men.

 Other factors that have been found to correlate with higher levels of binge drinking include low religiosity, marijuana use, living with roommates, and cigarette use.